-- FBAScan/Scoutly has 10 extra features that ScoutIQ doesn’t have.
+- FBAScan/Scoutly has many extra features that ScoutIQ doesn’t have.

-- FBAScan/Scoutly offers you a $15 discount after three months of subscribing.
+- FBAScan/Scoutly offers a $15 discount after three months of subscribing.
 ScoutIQ has no such discount.

 - FBAScan/Scoutly’s free trial is more than double the length of ScoutIQ’s (30 days vs. 14 days).

-No matter where you’re at in your Amazon FBA journey, I recommend making FBAScan/Scoutly your go-to Amazon price scanner as soon as possible.
-You can use the link below to try FBAScan/Scoutly for free today.
+No matter where you’re at in your online selling journey, I recommend making FBAScan/Scoutly your go-to Amazon price scanner as soon as possible.